dpc10ster/RJafroc/README.md

 # My wiki is at https://github.com/dpc10ster/RJafroc/wiki #

 # A CRAN version of RJafroc has been published #
 Thanks to help from Dr. Peter Phillips, version 1.2.0 of `RJafroc` has passed CRAN tests.
 This version is on the `cran` branch.
-The complete (all vignettes and tests) current version of the software is available on the `master` branch.
-The `development` branch is for ongoing work.
+The complete (all vignettes and tests) and current version of the software is available on the `master` branch.
+The `development` branch is for ongoing work (Version 1.2.0.9000).

 # Those already familiar with installing R packages from GitHub can ignore the following directions #